GeoSn0w/Osiris-Jailbreak/README.md

 # Osiris-Jailbreak
 An incomplete iOS 11.2 -> iOS 11.3.1 Jailbreak by GeoSn0w (@FCE365) using multi_path (CVE-2018-4241) by Ian Beer and #QiLin by Jonathan Levin.

 This jailbreak is under development and in no way whatsoever intended for general public usage.
-Please don't run this jailbreak onyour device until I finish it as it has the potential to mess stuff up.
+Please don't run this jailbreak on your device until I finish it as it has the potential to mess stuff up.
 If you're an average iOS user, please stick with Electra Jailbreak.
 It is safer and more stable.
-This is my firt public jailbreak and I am doing it just for learning purposes.
+This is my first public jailbreak and I am doing it just for learning purposes.

-<center> Sideloading iOS apps with Xcode is sooo 2̶0̶1̶5̶ 2018 (multi_path) </center>
+<p align="center"> Sideloading iOS apps with Xcode is sooo ~~2015~~ 2018 (multi_path) </p>

 ### Curent Development
 -> Test on iOS 11.2.1 iPod Touch 6th Generation and iPhone 6 iOS 11.3.1